GuoTianYu2000/Active-Dormant-Attention/README.md

 Train the model on the BB tasks:
 ```
 cd ./BBM
+conda activate bbm
-chmod +x ./sbatch_files/1L-dynamics.sh
+chmod +x ./scripts/1L-dynamics.sh
-./sbatch_files/1L-dynamics.sh
+./scripts/1L-dynamics.sh
 ```
-Run `BBM/sbatch_files/1L-dynamics.sh` for recording the training dynamics of 1-layer transformer on the BB task. (cf. Figure 4(b) in [our paper](https://arxiv.org/pdf/2410.13835?))
+Run `BBM/scripts/1L-dynamics.sh` for recording the training dynamics of 1-layer transformer on the BB task. (cf. Figure 4(b) in [our paper](https://arxiv.org/pdf/2410.13835?))

 ### Tracking training with wandb
-use your wandb info in the configures of `./sbatch_files/1L-dynamics.sh`.
+Change the `wandb_args.entity` arguments in any scripts.

 ### Evaluation and plotting
 See `BBM/final-plots.ipynb` and `BBM/appendix-plot.ipynb` for details.